ftdc-picsl/fwCustomDeidentification/README.md

 # fwCustomDeidentification
 Script to import data to Flywheel with custom de-identification profile

+*Important note*: The profiles here are designed for uploading data to the UPenn Flywheel only.
+The data should still be kept confidential and accessible only by approved personnel.

 ## Example usage

 If dicom data for a single scan is in `/path/to/dicomDir`, then it can